OttieOtter

 Brazos Bend State Park Birds

-Around noon, we found a shady park bench near the shores of Elm Lake and ate lunch.
+Around noon, we found a shady park bench near the shores of Elm Lake and ate a picnic lunch.
 While we were resting, we made a list of the birds we had seen since we began our hike:

 • Purple Gallinule